j10wy/restaurant-reviews/README.md

 ## Project 1 Feedback todo:

-You need to implement tabindex in restaurant.html which will help the focus to be appropriately managed.

-It is important that the breadcrumb is inside a _nav_ element because its purpose is navigation.

-The map needs an appropriate ARIA role which explains that it is an application inside the website.

 The restaurant's name in restaurant.html has a semantic mistake because it has h1 and the website's title that has a higher semantic importance also has h1.
 Therefore, the restaurant's name in restaurant.html needs to have a heading tag that has lower importance like h2.

 When available in the browser, the site uses a service worker to cache responses to requests for site assets.
 Visited pages are rendered when there is no network access.